-A value of 100.00% is applied due to the fact that these are newly installed units.
-This means that in total 0 units have dropped off up until 31/12/2017.

 Operational rate

 The operational rate is determined to adjust the calculated emission reductions for the emission reductions that are avoided due to non-operational days of the biodigesters implemented under the VPA.
 As per IDBP programme requirements, any issues relating to malfunctioning biodigester shall be reported and fixed by the regional constructing companies within two weeks at most.
 In most cases, problems reported by households are fixed within the first week due to masons being locally available.
 For conservativeness, however, this MR assumes a full two-week malfunctioning period for the determination of the final emission reductions.